magento/devdocs/src/guides/v2.4/test/integration/annotations/magento-data-fixture.md

 ---

 A data fixture is a PHP script that sets data you want to reuse in your test.
-The script can be defined in a separate PHP file, class or as a local test case method.
+The script can be defined in a separate PHP file, class, or as a local test case method.

 Use data fixtures to prepare a database for tests.
 The Integration Testing Framework (ITF) reverts the database to its initial state automatically.